dromologue/ContinuousTransformation/TechnicalWorkshop/Checklist.md

 ### Basic Enterprise Architecture
 * EA's are embedded in teams that deliver product features to customers
-* EA's ensure that we regularly refactor to keep the architecture clean and eliminate fragility and excessive complexity.
+* EA's ensure that we regularly refactor to eliminate fragility and excessive complexity.

 ### Advanced Enterprise Architecture
-* EA's own communities of practice that span product teams to identify and extract useful design principles and design patterns
+* EA's own communities of practice that span product teams
+* EA's and help identify, extract and catalogue useful design principles and design patterns
+* EA's make sure that product teams define and publish the common reusable patterns as code with tests
 * EA's create and own common platforms and frameworks that make it ```frictionless``` to do the right thing
 * EA's drive change in operational and governance processes to enable product teams to deliver faster

 ### Basic Governance
 * Governance folks are educated about why we need to become a high velocity organisation
+* Governance folks are aware of the compliance benefits we obtain from high velocity
 * Governance folks are able to be clear about why a process or restriction is in place
 * Governance folks are supportive of LEANing governance processes